The Best Day Trips for a Long Weekend

 From New York City

 The Delaware Water Gap: Only an hour-and-a-half drive from the city, the Delaware Water Gap offers over 100 miles of beautiful trails for hiking and exploring.
 Some campgrounds are also open if you're looking to stay the night, but make sure you call ahead to confirm they're open, as many places' policies are changing daily.
-Be aware that all facilities (including bathrooms) at the Water Gap are currently closed, though the trails and parking lots are open.
+Be aware that some facilities (including some bathrooms) at the Water Gap remain closed, though the trails and parking lots are open.
+Parking lots to some of the more popular trails fill up at 9:00 AM on the weekends, so make sure you either head out early or hit up one of the lesser known trails.
 You can find all updates to the park and their guidelines on their website.

 The Fort Sheridan Nature Preserve: Only a 40-minute drive from downtown (and also accessible via the Metra Rail train line from Ogilvie Transportation Center), Fort Sheridan is ideal for finding a breath of fresh air in a picturesque setting.
 Though not a large spot, it does offer free public access to Lake Michigan and over four miles of trails for biking, walking and fishing, with dramatic views available from the lake overlook.